Rivers-Project-2018/Sophie-River-Thames/README.md

 ### River Thames Scheme

 The scheme is a mitigation project concerning the construction of multiple, gated flood channels [10, p.3].
 The gates remain closed until a threat of flooding arises; additionally, the channels will constantly be 7/8 full until the gates are opened [11, p.16].

 <p float="left">
   <img src="https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/Sophies mitigation plot  for DatchetWindsor.png" width="650" />
   </p>

-> **Figure 7:** my final mitigation plot for Datchet/Windsor; by my calculation, only a small amount of mitigation occurs.
+> **Figure 7:** my final mitigation plot for Datchet/Windsor; by my calculation, only a small amount of mitigation occurs. £239.1 million from: [10, p.32]. £588 million from: [12].
+The code for this plot is given in the file directory under the name WinMit.R.

+The 0.28 and 0.51 mitigation levels imply that the 2014 Datchet flood would have FEV values of 27.72Mm<sup>3</sup> and 27.49Mm<sup>3</sup> respectively with the channels in place.
+Therefore, the flooding would have been on a slightly smaller scale, but not by much.
+The 0.28 value was approximated by calculating the volume of flood water taken by the Datchet channel and dividing it by a million.
+The 0.51 was created by a similar approach - the volume of flood water held by all three channels and divide that by a million.

+Despite the low mitigation levels expected from creating the channels, I have been reassured that this project is the best option for the Lower Thames region [13].

 ## 4. Discussion